-Recurrent fees and charges paid by the Be vek Fees paid to directors, insofar as the General Meeting has approved said fees.
+Fees paid to directors, insofar as the General Meeting has approved said fees.

 250 EUR per meeting attended, linked to the director's actual attendance of/participation in the meetings of the Board of Directors.
 This fee is divided across all the sub-funds marketed.

-Fee paid to the statutory auditor of the Bevek Fee of the statutory auditor: ······································ 4 875.00 EUR/year (excluding VAT BTW) and 864 EUR/year (excluding VAT) for non-structured sub-funds 1 598.00 EUR/year (excluding VAT) for structured sub-fund These amounts can be indexed on an annual basis accordance with the decision of the General Meeting.
+Fee paid to the statutory auditor of the Bevek Fee of the statutory auditor: 6 150.00 EUR/year (excluding VAT BTW) and 980 EUR/year (excluding VAT) for non-structured sub-funds 1 800.00 EUR/year (excluding VAT) for structured sub-funds These amounts can be indexed on an annual basis in accordance with the decision of the General Meeting.